petabridge/akkadotnet-code-samples/README.md

 **[Doing Asynchronous Operations inside Actors with PipeTo](/PipeTo/)** - how to use `Task<T>` and `async` operations inside your actors using the `PipeTo` pattern in Akka.NET.

+**[ASP.NET and Windows Serivce Microservices with Akka.Cluster](Cluster.WebCrawler)** - build an elastically scalable web-crawler using Akka.Cluster in Windows Services and ASP.NET MVC.

 ## Contributing

 We accept pull requests for new samples or changes to existing ones, but we maintain a very high standard of quality.